wibosco/CoreDataServices/README.md

 ## Usage

-CoreDataServices is mainly composed of a suite of categories that extend `NSManagedObjectContext`.
+CoreDataServices is mainly composed of a suite of categories/extensions that extend `NSManagedObjectContext`.

 #### Init